diegofilipe856/diegofilipe856/README.md

 - In addition to my professional/academic pursuits:
 - I love music, playing rock with my eletric guitar is one of my favourites hobbies.
-- I like to practice sports, and I'm interested in a wide range of it.
+- I like to practice sports, and I'm interested in a wide range of them.
 - I enjoy playing and watching Formula One, and my favorite driver is Pierre Gasly, (and RedBull as a team).